Drone Compliance Calculator

 • it was advertised or packaged to attract children

-If using FPV in the Open Category or under a PDRA-01 OA, you must have an observer with you who can see the drone directly at all times.
+If flying using FPV in the Open Category or under a PDRA-01 OA, you must have an observer stood next to you who maintains VLOS of the drone at all times.

-• Commercial operations: You must hold third-party liability insurance that meets the requirements of EU 785/2004 (assimilated).
+• Commercial operations: You must always hold third-party liability insurance that meets the requirements of UK Reg (EU) 785/2004.

 • Recreational flights with drones ≤ 500 kg: Insurance is optional but recommended.

-• Any flight with a drone > 500 kg (commercial or recreational): Third-party liability insurance compliant with EU 785/2004 (assimilated) is mandatory.
+• Any flight with a drone > 500 kg (commercial or recreational): Third-party liability insurance compliant with UK Reg (EU) 785/2004 is mandatory.

 Always stay at least 50 m away (unless flying in the Open A1 Category or under a UK SORA OA).